 #6 Full automation

-We strive to fully automate everything.
-We are using Puppet (software configuration management tool) to automate the setup of the servers, as well as our local environments.
+To increase the quality of our work, we strive to maximize automation.
+For on-premises installations of AEM 6.5, we use infrastructure-as-code to automate the setup of servers, as well as our local environments.
 This means that any developer can be up and running in a few minutes, working on a local environment that is as close to production as possible.
-This setup even includes a local Dispatcher, to ensure that we also catch caching-pitfalls immediately.
+This setup even includes a local Dispatcher instance, to ensure that we also catch caching-pitfalls immediately.

-Every time a code-change is checked in to the version control system, a build is executed on Jenkins (continuous integration tool), to immediately notify the developers if something goes wrong.
-Depending on which branch receives the new code, a deployment will be done to the applicable environment, so that the change is immediately present on that system.
+Every time a code-change is checked into version control, a build is executed and developers are notified instantly when something goes wrong.
+Depending on the specific branch, a deployment will be done to the applicable environment, so that changes are immediately present on the right system.

 Knowing the latest best practices specific to website development in the WCMS you’re working with is key.
-But maybe more importantly, having someone who knows them and also enforces them within the project team is essential to the success of your digital experience project.
+But maybe more importantly, having a partner who knows them and also enforces them within the project team is essential to the success of your digital experience project.
+These guidelines are not only valuable when setting up new websites, but also when planning upgrades or an expansion of your existing Adobe platform.